 “Personal information” is information which SECTARA holds which is identifiable as being about you.
 This includes information such as your name, email address, identification number or any other time of information that can reasonably identify an individual, either directly or indirectly.

 The Policy applies to personal information that individuals provide to SECTARA or which SECTARA otherwise obtains, whether that information is provided under any agreement, at SECTARA’s offices, through its website, or through email, telephone or other communication with SECTARA’s employees or agents.

 Collection of Personal Information

-SECTARA may collect the following kinds of personal information from a client’s representative(s) or otherwise from users of SECTARA’s website:
+SECTARA may collect the following kinds of personal information from clients, a client’s representative(s) or otherwise from users of SECTARA’s website:

-- their contact details, including a postal and a work address, email address and telephone number(s);
+- contact details, including a postal and a work address, email address and telephone number(s).

 SECTARA will only collect personal information by lawful and fair means and where that information is reasonably necessary for one or more of the SECTARA’s functions or activities, as identified in SECTARA’s Purposes at clause 3 of the Policy.

-SECTARA generally collects the personal information at subclauses 1(a) through (f) from individuals with their consent in a variety of ways, including when they interact with SECTARA electronically or in person, when they access the SECTARA website and when SECTARA provides services.
+SECTARA collects personal information from clients and users with their consent in a variety of ways, including when they interact with SECTARA electronically or in person, when they access the SECTARA website and when SECTARA provides services.
 SECTARA may also receive personal information from third parties.
-SECTARA will only collect personal information from a third party where it is unreasonable or impractical to collect the information directly from the client.
+SECTARA will only collect personal information from a third party where it is unreasonable or impractical to collect the information directly from the client or user.
 Such third parties include organisations that maintain publicly accessible or fee-for-access records.
 Where SECTARA receives personal information from third parties, SECTARA will protect it as set out in this Policy.